Academic Affairs. Division Of Lifelong Learning. Women's Resource Center (University Of Maine) Records

-The record series Women's Resource Center Historical & Biographical Records contains papers on the history of the WRC, a printout of The Maine Campus article featuring an interview with Sharon Barker discussing the importance of the defunct WRC, Aand posters showing the timeline of the Center, and details of awards Director Sharon Barker received and her retirement from the WRC.
+The record series Women's Resource Center Historical & Biographical Records contains papers on the history of the WRC, a printout of The Maine Campus article featuring an interview with Sharon Barker discussing the importance of the defunct WRC, posters showing the timeline of the Center, details of awards director Sharon Barker received, and her retirement from the WRC.
+Also, contains scrapbooks with clipping regarding the work of the WRC and gender related issues on campus.
 Note, folders in other record series, particularly Administrative Records also outline key events in the history of the WRC, including its founding.

-The record series Women's Resource Center/UMaine Programming & Communication Records mainly contains records relate to WRC specific programming and projects.
-Note, some of WRC’s programming and projects have their own record series because of the quantity of materiel and to allow researchers to easily identify material on the same subject.
+The record series Women's Resource Center/UMaine Programming & Communication Records mainly contains records related to WRC specific programming and projects.
+Note, some of WRC’s programming and projects have their own record series because of the quantity of material and to allow researchers to easily identify material on the same subject.
 Includes: posters, fliers, programs, contracts, correspondence regarding the organization of events, attendee lists, and session evaluations.